Luguentz Dort: Oklahoma City Thunder (2019–2026)

 After going undrafted in the 2019 NBA draft, Dort signed a two-way contract with the Oklahoma City Thunder.
 He made his NBA debut on December 6, 2019, playing 7 minutes and grabbing one rebound in an overtime win against the Minnesota Timberwolves.
 On January 29, 2020, Dort scored a then career-high 23 points with two rebounds, a steal and a block in a 120–100 win over the Sacramento Kings.
 In the 2020 NBA playoffs, Dort was lauded for his defense on James Harden during a seven-game round one loss and for, by at least one measure, being "the highest-effort defensive player in the NBA."

 On June 24, 2020, the Thunder announced that they had re-signed Dort to a 4-year, $5.4 million contract.
 On April 13, 2021, Dort scored a career-high 42 points in a 106–96 loss to the Utah Jazz, making seven 3-pointers in the process, also a career-high.

 On February 2, 2022, Dort scored a season-high 30 points, including 14 straight points for the Thunder to end the game, in a 120–114 overtime win against the Dallas Mavericks.
 On March 8, he underwent season-ending surgery to address a labrum tear in his left shoulder.

 On July 6, 2022, after he had his team option declined, Dort re-signed with the Thunder on a five-year, $87.5 million contract.

 On November 3, 2023, Dort led the Thunder in scoring with 29 points while making all six of his three-point attempts, during a 141–139 loss to the Golden State Warriors.

-On June 22, 2025, Lu Dort captured his first NBA title as the Oklahoma City Thunder edged out the Indiana Pacers in the Game 7 of the Finals.
-Dort played a pivotal role in the victory, playing 35 minutes and making 9 points in the championship-clinching performance.
+On June 22, 2025, Dort captured his first NBA title as the Thunder edged out the Indiana Pacers in the Game 7 of the Finals.
+Dort played a pivotal role in the victory, playing 35 minutes and recording nine points in the championship-clinching performance.

+Following a January 27, 2026 game against the New Orleans Pelicans, Dort shoved Pelicans guard Jeremiah Fears, initiating an altercation; both players were subsequently fined $25,000 as a result.

+Atlanta Hawks (2026–present)

+On July 19, 2026, Dort was traded to the Atlanta Hawks in a three-team trade.